mlswg/mls-protocol/draft-ietf-mls-protocol.md

 shared group secrets can inject those into the MLS key schedule to seed the MLS group secrets computations by this external entropy.

-At any epoch, including the initial state, an application can decide to synchronize the injection of one or more PSKs into the MLS key schedule.

-The injecting of an external PSK (EPSK) can improve security in the cases where having a full run of updates across members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.
+The injecting of an external PSK can improve security in the cases where having a full run of updates across members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.

-The security level associated with the PSK injected in the key schedule SHOULD match at least the security level of the ciphersuite in use in the group.

 Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same Forward Secrecy (FS) or Post-Compromise